SoftUni-Internal/interactive-content/RO/02-Objects-and-Classes/05-Homework.md

 ```
 [/hint]
 [hint]
-Lastly, we need to turn the array of objects into a JSON string, which is done with the `JSON.stringify()` method.
+Last, we need to turn the array of objects into a JSON string, which is done with the `JSON.stringify()` method.

 ```js
 console.log(JSON.stringify(result));